-NASDAQ Dubai
+Nasdaq Dubai

-NASDAQ Dubai (formerly known as the Dubai International Financial Exchange or DIFX) commenced operations in September 2005.
-On 22 December 2009, DFM announced that it had made an offer to Borse Dubai Limited and the NASDAQ OMX Group to acquire NASDAQ Dubai.
+Nasdaq Dubai (formerly known as the Dubai International Financial Exchange or DIFX) commenced operations in September 2005.
+On 22 December 2009, DFM announced that it had made an offer to Borse Dubai Limited and the Nasdaq OMX Group to acquire Nasdaq Dubai.
 The offer was valued at U.S.\$121 million and comprised U.S.\$102 million in cash and 40 million DFM shares.
-The merger was approved by Borse Dubai Limited and the OMX Group and was completed on 11 July 2010.
-Subsequent to the transaction, both NASDAQ Dubai and DFM are operating as two distinct markets that are subject to different regulatory frameworks.
-NASDAQ Dubai is regulated by the Dubai Financial Services Authority and the DFM is regulated by the SCA.
+The merger was approved by

+Borse Dubai Limited and the OMX Group and was completed on 11 July 2010.
+Subsequent to the transaction, both Nasdaq Dubai and DFM are operating as two distinct markets that are subject to different regulatory frameworks.
+Nasdaq Dubai is regulated by the Dubai Financial Services Authority and the DFM is regulated by the SCA.

-The DFM was upgraded to the MSCI Emerging Markets Index with effect from 1 June 2014 which has led to an increase in interest and investment from international institutional investors in the Dubai.
+The DFM was upgraded to the MSCI Emerging Markets Index with effect from 1 June 2014 which has led to an increase in interest and investment from international institutional investors in Dubai.

-NASDAQ Dubai's standards are comparable to those of leading international exchanges in New York, London and Hong Kong.
-NASDAQ Dubai allows regional and international issuer's access to regional and international investors through primary or dual listings.
-Investors can access NASDAQ Dubai through a unique mix of regional and international brokers.
+Nasdaq Dubai's standards are comparable to those of leading international exchanges New York, London and Hong Kong.
+Nasdaq Dubai allows regional and international issuer's access to regional and international investors through primary or dual listings.
+Investors can access Nasdaq Dubai through a unique mix of regional and international brokers.

-NASDAQ Dubai currently lists equities, equity derivatives, Dubai gold securities, structured products, sukuk and conventional bonds.
-It is one of the world's largest exchanges for sukuk, with 51 sukuk listed on NASDAQ Dubai as at 1 March 2016.
+Nasdaq Dubai currently lists equities, equity derivatives, Dubai gold securities, structured products, sukuk and conventional bonds.
+Nasdaq Dubai listed eleven sukuk with a total nominal value of U.S.\$10.25 billion listed during 2017, maintaining its position as one of the world's largest exchanges for sukuk.

-Equity listings on NASDAQ Dubai include DP World, which had the Middle East's largest IPO in 2007 at U.S.\$5.0 billion, as well as Damas, Depa and Gold Fields.
+Equity listings on Nasdaq Dubai include DP World Limited, which had the Middle East's largest IPO in 2007 at U.S.\$5.0 billion, as well as Depa Limited and Orascom Construction Limited.

-The following table sets out the number of traded shares, the value of traded shares and the number of executed transactions on NASDAQ Dubai, the market capitalisation of NASDAQ Dubai and the closing price as at 31 December of the NASDAQ Dubai UAE 20 Index in each of the years 2012 to 2015:
+The following table sets out the number of traded shares, the value of traded shares and the number of executed transactions on Nasdaq Dubai, the market capitalisation of Nasdaq Dubai and the closing price as at 31 December of the FTSE Nasdaq Dubai UAE 20 Index (which tracks 20 liquid stocks listed on the DFM, the Abu Dhabi Securities Exchange and Nasdaq Dubai) in each of the years 2015 to 2018: